MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 ```

 ### <a name="late-init"></a> Late-initialized (lateinit):
-To handle non-null properties/var that will be provided lately (through dependency injection, or in the setup method of a unit test), lateinit modifier can be used. lateint can be used on var properties declared inside the body of a class (not in the primary constructor, and only when the property does not have a custom getter or setter), as well as for top-level properties and local variables.
+Used To handle non-null properties/var that will be provided lately (through dependency injection, or in the setup method of a unit test).
+As if we're telling the compiler to ignore null check and we're promising to populate the field before calling.
+So in runtime it will be fine

+These are used on var properties declared inside class body as well as for top-level (outside class) properties and local variables.
+But not in the primary constructor, and only when the property does not have a custom getter or setter.

 The type of the property or variable must be non-null, and it must not be a primitive type.
 Docs : https://kotlinlang.org/docs/properties.html#checking-whether-a-lateinit-var-is-initialized

 ```kotlin